Welcome to the Philippines PIRE Project team!

 - Send a copy of your Visa and your receipts electronically to the project administrator

 E) Orientation.
 Participate in the REU Orientation lectures.
-Orientations are provided weekly via designated video conferencing and presenting software.
+Orientations are provided weekly via designated video conferencing and presentation software.
 The project administrator will schedule the times and dates.

 The schedule is as follows: